GauravSinghThakur/linuxgitmsr-viz/README.md

     $ node server.js

-Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.
+Once the server is running, open the project in the shape of 'https://myproject-gauravsinghthakur.c9users.io/#/'.
+Search for a Commit ID (Merge) in the linux repo and click to open the visualization to view the commit propagation through several repositories for that merge!